All Episodes

 Do you see us celebrating?

-And going they bring up all these other cases, and that's something that's really bothering me right now because that these cases are not an apples to apples comparison, right?
+They bring up all these other cases, and that's something that's really bothering me right now because these cases are not an apples to apples comparison, right?

 Where's the memorial for them?